paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-058-benefits-and-services-for-members-being-separated-or-recently-separated.md

 (8) Counseling (for the member and dependents) on the effect of career change on individuals and their families and the availability to the member and dependents of suicide prevention resources following separation from the armed forces.

+(9)

-(9) Financial planning assistance, including information on budgeting, saving, credit, loans, and taxes.
+  (A) Financial planning assistance, including information on budgeting, saving, credit, loans and debt management,,11 So in original. and taxes.

+  (B) Individualized assistance regarding matters described in subparagraph (A).

 (10) The creation of a transition plan for the member to attempt to achieve the educational, training, employment, and financial objectives of the member and, if the member has a spouse, the spouse of the member.